Our customers have been hired at: *Foot Note

 Determine the resume font size for each section based on the amount of information you want in your resume.
 You can adjust the font size to fit all of your content onto one or two pages.

-For example, if your work history is extensive and you have a two-page resume or more, you might want to consider keeping your section headings at a font size of 14 and body text at 10 to fit everything within two pages.
+For a two-page resume, consider keeping your section headings at a font size of 14 and body text at 10 to fit everything within two pages.

-If you have less content to include and want to create a one-page resume, you may be able to use a larger font size, such as 12 points for body text and 16 points for headers.
+If you have less content to include and want to create a one-page resume, consider a font size in the larger range.

 You can also adjust the spacing between lines and paragraphs to make the most of the space available or test out alternative template options, such as a two-column resume, which can help you fit additional information on a single page.